Quality Assurance to Quality Engineering: An Edtech Evolution.

 How to support this evolution :

-Learning Companies have to embrace this new culture and mindset to help QA transition into QE.
+Learning Companies need help QA transition into QE.
 Today a quality team needs to think more creatively and more rapidly than ever before, and this is where continuous integration and regression testing model between developers and testers comes into play.
 Testing becomes rapid, consistent, embedded into code design, and gets seamlessly integrated into the core development chain.
 It also entails localizing problems and fixing individual parts so that all red flags are addressed before the whole software gets annexed.
 Below are some key points important for this transition:

 More than the skills, it requires QA to think and embrace themselves at par with developers.
 They have automation tools and coding within their arsenal.
 Understanding the product objective will help them define the precise quality goals for an adaptive digital product.
 This is where the culture and habit parts come into play.
 In fact, QE begins right from the starting point of any software development cycle.